 Apple cider vinegar should never replace medical treatment for blood sugar levels, but you can use it as a complementary treatment.
 A small study published in the Journal of the American Association of Diabetes found that this product helps reduce glucose levels after meals.

 Probiotic foods are a great ally for healthy gut microbiota.
-Apple cider vinegar, since it is a great fermented food, is a probiotic that can have beneficial bacteria for your body.
+Apple cider vinegar, since it¿s a great fermented food, is a probiotic that can have beneficial bacteria for your body.

 Words of caution about apple cider vinegar

 At this point, it’s clear that an apple cider detox is a myth and that it doesn’t have any magical benefits.
-However, you can see that in general, it is a nutritious product that can have some positive effects on your health.
+However, you can see that, in general, it’s a nutritious product that can have some positive effects on your health.

-- The acidity of the vinegar could also damage the enamel on your teeth.
-After you drink it, wait 30 minutes for your health to be clean.
+In fact, the acidity of the vinegar could also damage the enamel on your teeth.
+After you drink it, wait 30 minutes before brushing your teeth.